chenp-fjnu/Java/Linux.md

 lsb_release -a: release version of linux

 lsof: list out the files using by process or the processes using  one file, or the files using for one user.

+# Schedule jobs

+## at (one time schedule job)

+chkconfig -- list |grep atd:

+service atd status/start:

+/etc/at.allow|at.deny: list out the users who able to run at command, only has deny by default. root is ok always.

+at [option] time:
+>at command

+atq: list all at schedule jobs

+atrm: remove one at schedule job